DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 From the wider emergent (overheard and unexpected) evidence, Louise made these inferences:

-▪ she overheard several high prior attaining girls in her experimental Year 9 class say that they preferred the new form of feedback, because they received it much more quickly – pupils don’t necessarily ‘miss’ having their work marked all of the time
+▪ she overheard several high prior attaining girls in her experimental Year 9 class say that they preferred the new form of feedback, because they received it much more quickly – pupils don't necessarily 'miss' having their work marked all of the time

-▪ she overheard a few pupils in her control Year 9 class say they heard what she was doing in her other class, and ‘why can’t we have that?’ – verbal and coded feedback might be popular with pupils
+▪ she overheard a few pupils in her control Year 9 class say they heard what she was doing in her other class, and 'why can't we have that?' – verbal and coded feedback might be popular with pupils

 ▪ expectedly, she saved time on marking; unexpectedly, she used that gained time to prepare better lessons – reducing unnecessary marking can have an overall positive impact on her teaching